jklama/bootdev/README.md

-<h1>Why hire me</h1>
+# Why hire me

-<h2> I am a self learned programmer who has experience not just of collage study but most of freelancing experience</h2>
+## I am a self learned programmer who has experience not just of collage study but most of freelancing experience